 Oh, how I love those girls!
-We’ve spent all winter playing by the hearth.
-I’ve let them maul me and pull my fur and beat me with their switches.
-Still, all good things must come to an end.
-It’s time to get back to work.
+We spent all winter playing by the hearth and they became quite at ease with me.
+I let them maul me and pull my fur and beat me with their switches.
+When I growled, they only laughed.
+Sometimes I had to plead for my life, saying:

 When spring came, and the grass turned green, I said to Snow-white: “Now I must go away, and I won’t return again the whole summer.”